chriswallace/chriswallace.net/index.md

         <h3 class="startup-plight-fractional-title">Why fractional leadership</h3>
         <p class="startup-plight-fractional-description">Most startups don't need a full-time design executive.
 They need experienced leadership when crossing a threshold: new scale, new markets, or new expectations.</p>
         <p class="startup-plight-fractional-description">I work with founders and product leaders to stabilize design, level up the org, and leave behind systems that continue working after my engagement ends.
 You get senior design thinking and strategic partnership without the overhead or long ramp of a full-time hire.</p>
-        <p class="startup-plight-closing">If you're building something ambitious and design should be doing more than just preparing for scale, we'll probably work well together.</p>
+        <p class="startup-plight-closing">If you're building something ambitious and design should be doing more than just preparing for scale, we'll work well together.</p>
       </div>
     </div>